-For all people who haven’t filed your taxes yet, make sure to take advantage of these tax deductions while you still can before the October 15th extended tax deadline!
+For people who haven’t filed your 2017 taxes yet, make sure to take advantage of these tax deductions while you still can before the October 15th extended tax deadline!

-Here are 9 tax deductions to take advantage of when you file your 2017 taxes this year:
+Here are nine tax deductions to take advantage of if you still need to file your 2017 taxes:

-Miscellaneous Itemized Deductions: This includes deductions such as job search expenses, unreimbursed work expenses, gambling losses, investment expenses and tax preparation fees, exceeding 2% of adjusted gross income.
+2. Miscellaneous Itemized Deductions: This includes deductions such as job search expenses, unreimbursed work expenses, gambling losses, investment expenses, and tax preparation fees, exceeding 2% of adjusted gross income.
 This is your year to make sure you take these deductions!

-Charitable Contributions: Don’t forget those donated bags of clothes you dropped off at Goodwill last year!
-If you typically itemize your tax deductions, you may now need to take the standard deduction starting in the tax year 2018 since it has now doubled (12,000 single, 24,000 married filing jointly) so this may be the last year you can take additional itemized deductions like charitable donations.
+6. Charitable Contributions: Don’t forget those donated bags of clothes you dropped off at Goodwill last year!
+If you typically itemize your tax deductions, you may need to take the standard deduction starting in the tax year 2018 since it has now doubled (12,000 single, 24,000 married filing jointly) so tax year 2017 may be the last year you can take additional itemized deductions like charitable donations.

 The following are tax extenders which were retroactively extended for the tax year 2017 as part of the Bipartisan Budget Act of 2018.
 The law includes special tax relief for certain disaster victims, the extension of expired tax extenders for 2017, and the extension of energy efficient tax credits.